WA Boufarik: History

 WA Boufarik played 14 seasons in the Algerian Championnat National, the top flight of Algerian football.
 They also played a number of seasons in the second division.

 Despite finishing first in their group in the 2009–10 Inter-Régions Division, the club remained in the third division after the league system was restructured, and are currently playing in the Centre-Ouest group of the Championnat National de Football Amateur.

 In 2016 the team returned to the Ligue Professionnelle 2.

-On August 5, 2020, WA Boufarik promoted to the Algerian Ligue 2.
+On August 5, 2020, WA Boufarik were promoted to the Algerian Ligue 2.